-- 12.3.d.
-Radio-pharmaceuticals; and - 12.3.e.
-General Anesthetics. - 12.4.
-A practice agreement may not delegate the prescribing of a drug that the Board has prohibited physician assistants from prescribing. - 12.5.
+- 12.4.
+A practice agreement may not delegate the prescribing, ordering, administering or dispensing of any drug, or quantity of drug, that the Board has excluded from the prescriptive authority of physician assistants. - 12.5.
 A collaborating physician who seeks to delegate prescribing authority to a physician assistant shall provide the physician assistant with treatment protocols which identify maximum prescribing dosages.
 Prescriptions written by a physician assistant shall be issued consistent with the collaborating physician's directions and treatment protocol, and in no case may the dosage exceed the manufacturer's recommended average therapeutic dose for the prescribed drug. - 12.6.
-Each prescription and subsequent refills given by the physician assistant shall be entered on the patient's chart. - 12.7.
-Physician assistants authorized to issue prescriptions for Schedules III through V controlled substances shall include the Federal Drug Enforcement Administration number issued to that physician assistant. - 12.8.
+Each prescription and subsequent refills given by a physician assistant shall be entered on the patient's chart. - 12.7.
+Physician assistants authorized to issue prescriptions for Schedules III through V controlled substances shall include the Federal Drug Enforcement Administration number issued to that physician assistant on each prescription. - 12.8.
 A physician assistant shall, at the time of the initial prescription, record in the patient medical record the plan for continued evaluation of effectiveness of the controlled substance prescribed. - 12.9.
-A physician assistant may administer local anesthetics. - 12.10.
+A physician assistant may administer local anesthetics.

+- 12.10.
 An annual supply of any drug, other than a controlled substance, may be prescribed for the treatment of a chronic condition other than chronic pain management.
 An annual supply may be prescribed or dispensed in smaller increments in order to assess the drug's therapeutic efficacy. - 12.11.
-The prescription authorized by a physician assistant shall comply with the requirements of this rule and the requirements of the West Virginia Board of Pharmacy, other applicable state and federal laws, rules and regulations, and all applicable standards of care. - 12.12.
-All prescriptions, including electronic prescriptions, written by the physician assistant will include the physician assistant's name, professional designation, practice location, telephone number, signature, license number issued by the Board, the collaborating physician's name, business address and business telephone number, and any other information required by state and federal law. - 12.13.
-Within five business days following a Board meeting, the Board of Medicine shall provide the Board of Pharmacy with a list of physician assistants with limited prescriptive privileges along with the categories of drugs or drugs within a category that the physician assistant has been authorized to prescribe. - 12.14.
-Nothing in this rule shall be construed to permit any physician assistant to prescribe, administer, order or dispense medications outside of the delegation set forth in an approved practice agreement. - 12.15.
-Physician assistants granted limited prescriptive privileges pursuant to an authorized practice agreement may accept professional samples and may apply to be registered as a controlled substance dispensing practitioner as set forth in 11 CSR 5.
+When exercising prescriptive authority, a physician assistant shall comply with the requirements of this rule and the requirements of the West Virginia Board of Pharmacy, other applicable state and federal laws, rules and regulations, and all applicable standards of care. - 12.12.
+All prescriptions, including electronic prescriptions, written by the physician assistant must include the physician assistant's name, professional designation, practice location, telephone number, signature, license number issued by the Board, the collaborating physician's name, business address and business telephone number, and any other information required by state and federal law. - 12.13.
+Within five business days following a Board meeting, the Board of Medicine shall provide the Board of Pharmacy with a list of physician assistants with prescriptive authority. - 12.14.
+Except as provided in section 15 of this rule, a physician assistant may not prescribe, administer, order or dispense medications outside of the delegation set forth in an approved practice agreement. - 12.15.
+Physician assistants granted prescriptive authority pursuant to an authorized practice agreement may accept professional samples and may apply to be registered as a controlled substance dispensing practitioner as set forth in 11 CSR 5.